 Artist StatementI like to write poems and I like to make books.
 Sometimes I make books from my poems, sometimes I make poems from my books.

 A native of the Eastern Shore, Jenny O’Grady writes and makes book sculptures in Baltimore.
-She is director of marketing at UMBC and associate editor of UMBC Magazine.
+She is editor of UMBC Magazine.
 She taught book arts and electronic publishing as an adjunct professor in the University of Baltimore’s Creative Writing and Publishing Arts MFA program (2008-2012), where she earned her MFA in 2006.
 Previously, she worked as a community newspaper reporter, following in the footsteps of her mother, and also at a culinary school.

 She is editor of a quarterly ekphrasis journal called The Light Ekphrastic.
 Since February 2010, TLE has paired writers and visual artists from all over the world to create new works online.